Masfir/School-Management-System/README.md

 # HOW TO RUN THIS PROJECT

-  Install Python(3.7.6) (Dont Forget to Tick Add to Path while installing Python)
+->Install Python(3.7.6) (Dont Forget to Tick Add to Path while installing Python)

-   Open Terminal and Execute Following Commands :
+->Open Terminal and Execute Following Commands :

   python -m pip install -r requirements.txt

 ->Download This Project Zip Folder and Extract it